Antimony metal and it’s usage in industry

 Antimony alloys are used in batteries, low friction metals, cables and many other products.
 The compounds of this element are also used to make anti-flame materials, paints, ceramic enamels, glass and pottery.
 The ancient Egyptians used the substance “astenite“, which contains antimony, as eyeliner.

-Industrial methods for refining antimony are :
+Industrial methods for refining antimony are:

-• to heat
+• To heat

 • Reduction of carbon or direct reduction of etibenite with iron